tfks/ckb-next/README.md

 # ckb-next: RGB Driver for Linux

+### TFKS
+Corsair M55 not in working condition yet.
+Only added the entry and the illustration.

 <a target="_blank" href="https://web.libera.chat/?channels=#ckb-next"><img src="https://img.shields.io/badge/%23irc-libera.chat-blue.svg" height="20" alt="irc.libera.chat #ckb-next" /></a>

 **ckb-next** is an open-source driver for Corsair keyboards and mice.
 It aims to bring the features of Corsair's proprietary CUE software to Linux operating systems.
 This project is currently a work in progress, but it already supports much of the same functionality, including full RGB animations.
 More features are coming soon.
 Testing and bug reports are appreciated!